 In December of 2014, we entered into a partnership with Janssen Pharmaceuticals to develop and commercialize therapeutic anti-tau vaccines for the treatment of AD and potentially other tauopathies.
 The partnership includes a worldwide exclusive license and research collaboration.
 We and Janssen will co-develop the lead therapeutic vaccine candidate, ACI-35, through Phase 1b completion.
-From Phase 2 and onward, Janssen will assume responsibility for the clinical development, manufacturing and commercialization of ACI-35.
+From Phase 2 and onward, Janssen is expected to assume responsibility for the clinical development, manufacturing and commercialization of ACI-35.
 ACI-35 is an active therapeutic vaccine candidate stimulating the patient's immune system to produce a polyclonal antibody response against phosphorylated tau protein.
 The agreement also allows for the collaboration to be expanded to include a second indication based on the same anti-tau vaccine program and intellectual property related to this program.

-We received an upfront payment of about CHF 25.9 million and are eligible to receive development, regulatory and commercialization milestone payments potentially totaling up to CHF 500 million for AD and a potential second indication outside of AD.
+To date, we have received an upfront payment of CHF 25.9 million, a research contribution of CHF 1.5 million and a CHF 4.9 million clinical milestone payment.
+We are eligible to receive development, regulatory and commercialization milestone payments potentially totaling up to CHF 500 million for AD and a potential second indication outside of AD.
 Additionally, we will receive royalties on sales at a percentage rate ranging from the low double digits to mid-teens.
 We have entered into a three-year joint research collaboration to further characterize and develop novel vaccine therapies for the treatment of tauopathies.